 Flathead Indian Reservation

-The Flathead Indian Reservation is located north of I-90 between Missoula and Kalispell.
-Fertile valleys and towering mountain peaks surround the 1.2 million acres of the reservation.
-The reservation is home to the Confederated Salish and Kootenai tribes.
-The tribes are a combination of the Salish, the Pend d'Oreilles, and the Kootenai.
-There are approximately 6,800 enrolled tribal members; and about 3,700 live on or near the reservation.
+The Flathead Indian Reservation is located north of I-90 between Missoula and Kalispell in western Montana.
+Fertile valleys, Flathead Lake, and the Mission and Swan mountain ranges surround roughly 1.3 million acres of tribal and other lands within the reservation boundary.
+The reservation is home to the Confederated Salish and Kootenai Tribes (CSKT), a union of the Bitterroot Salish, the Pend d'Oreille (Ql'ispé), and the Kootenai (Ksanka) peoples.
+There are about 7,700-7,800 enrolled tribal members, and approximately 5,000 tribal citizens live on or near the reservation, alongside many Native people from other tribes and non-Native residents.

 Events